Affordable, private and experienced Parenting Mediation service

 Is Parenting Mediation expensive?

 Parenting Mediation is intended to be an alternative to only relying on lawyers and Courts to resolve your matter.
-As lawyers cost between $350.00 – $700.00 per hour, Northern Frontiers Mediation charges significantly less than these legal costings.
+As lawyers cost between $400 – $700 per hour per party, Northern Frontiers Mediation charges significantly less than these legal costings.
 This means you can save considerable money (often $1,000s) by utilising an impartial Mediator to assist in resolving your matters, rather than only lawyers (where each party requires their own).
-For a full breakdown of our mediation costs click here to review our 2024 Parenting Mediation Brochure.
+For a full breakdown of our mediation costs click here to review our 2025 Parenting Mediation Brochure.

 The following is additional important information on our mediation process.